 Third, if multiprecision integers are present, the algorithm needs storage for only one multiprecision integer to add up all the products for the current term.
-It can then copy this integer to the result and avoid generating garbage from multiprecision integers.
+It can then copy this integer to the result and thereby avoid generating O(#f#g) pieces of garbage from multiprecision integers.